Understanding the Different Metal Forging Methods

 Drop Hammers

-Next, a drop hammer, as the name implies, uses the power of a heavy metal hammer that when dropped from a height (gravity-powered) or power-assisted, will strike the workpiece.
-The powerful blow releases kinetic energy to deform the metal, and typically about three blows at each stage is enough to shape the molten metal, although this number can vary.
+A drop hammer, as the name implies, uses the power of a heavy metal hammer that, when dropped from a height (gravity-powered) or power-assisted, will strike the workpiece.
+The powerful blow releases kinetic energy to deform the metal, and typically about three blows at each stage are enough to shape the molten metal, although this number can vary.

 Counterblow Hammers